How to Make Fresh Vietnamese Spring Rolls – Photo Tutorial & Recipes

 Storing the fresh spring rolls stacked or side-by-side may cause spring rolls to stick and tear when separated.
 What I will do is to layer each row of spring rolls with plastic cling wrap so that the spring rolls are not touching.

-Questions?: If you have any further questions about fresh spring rolls, just ask below!
+Questions?: If you have any further questions about these fresh summer rolls recipe, just ask below!
 But please read my tutorial first to make sure I haven’t answered it yet.

 Have fun spring rolling!